JayasreeSuryadevara/Recognizer/README.md

 # Technology
 	JavaScrip,t5, CSS in myVersion
-	TenserflowJS, Mobilenet, KNNClassifier in the NNVersion
+	TenserflowJS, Mobilenet, KNNClassifier in the tfVersion

 # Code Sample